michaelblight/joth/README.md

 In the descriptions below:
 - "attr" refers to an attribute value that can optionally contain parentheses to evaluate.
 Examples are `"static"`, `"{context.myProperty}"` and `"test-{vars.number}"`.
-- "eval" refers to an attribute value that is implicitly evaluated - as if the whole attribute was surrounded in parentheses.
+- "eval" refers to an attribute value that is also evaluated as a whole.
+If it doesn't contain parentheses, and doesn't start with
+"context.", "args.", "vars.", it will be prefixed with "context." automatically.
 This is to provide greater similarity to XSLT.
 - square brackets [] indicate that an attribute is optional.

 ### j:call name="attr" [select="eval"] [ argName="attr" ...]